Practical advice to keep your dog mobile, flexible and happy

 - AVOID chemicals and synthetic preservatives, processed food, grains of any kind because no dog would graze on wheat or corn in nature.
 No wild adult mammals consume milk under natural circumstances and it irritates the bowels.

-- OPTIMIZE your dog’s bowel and immune system functions by using non-dairy probiotics and a chlorophyll complex.
+- OPTIMIZE your dog’s bowel and immune system functions by using non-dairy probiotics.

 Cleansing is only the first step to ensuring good mobility and healthy joints.
 Everyone knows that a car can’t run without fuel, a computer doesn’t power up without electricity and a flower will not blossom without the right nutrients.
 However, many people seem to forget this when it comes to nutrition.
 They don’t see the direct connection between disease and deficiencies of essential minerals and amino acids, while at the same time, vitamins and omega oils are supplemented more frequently.
 One of the most common misconceptions is that supplements can be produced synthetically or provided in the form of ground up rock.
 The truth is that real food can’t be manufactured from coal or crude oil, like most synthetic vitamins are.
 In my eyes, a chemical supplement substitute is a rather unsuccessful imitation of nature’s mastery.

 The next step in keeping your dog healthy and mobile is to recognize injuries and treat them without using pharmaceutical drugs.

 Falls, slips and slides often lead to undetected injuries which can turn into chronic muscle spasms and weaknesses that affect various muscle groups, internal organs and glands that receive energy from the injured spinal segment.